StDoses72/Xutrix-ChessEngine/log.md

 2025/11/10

 Updated the function of isSquareAttacked by using Cython.
-But the problem is that the cython seems that can not be used in python 3.13
+But the problem is that the cython seems that can not be used in python 3.13.
+Can use setupenv.bat and open.bat to set up environment for python 3.12.x and open the engine

 2025/11/09